34673/ZEQ2-Lite/Tools/File Optimizers/@ReadMe.txt

 /* Ultimate Packer for eXecutable (UPX) */
 Repacks your executable to compress it's size.
 To use, drop your executable on the tool.
+For advanced settings, see the HTML link in the "UPX" folder.
 /!\ Choose safety and save your executable prior use in the program. /!\

 /* Radical Image Optimization Tool (RIOT) */